 We are delighted to announce that the ISSCL’s biennial conference will take place in DCU’s All Hallows Campus on the 28-29 April 2017.
 The theme of the conference will be ‘Betwixt and Between: boundaries and peripheries in children’s culture’, and the keynote speaker will be Emerita Professor Máire Messenger Davies.
-The Call for Papers can be found here.
+The conference programme can be found here.

 Newcastle University’s School of English Literature, Language and Linguistics and Seven Stories, National Centre for Children’s Books have just announced the opening of the application process for 2016-17 David Almond Fellowships.
 Click here for further information, and here to download the application form.